-- o A negative LISP Map-Reply if the Map-Resolver can determine that the requested EID does not exist.
-The ITR saves EID-prefix returned in the Map-Reply in its cache, marking it as non-LISPcapable and knows not to attempt LISP encapsulation for destinations matching it. - o A LISP Map-Reply from the ETR that owns the EID-to-RLOC mapping or possibly from a Map-Server answering on behalf of the ETR.
-Note that the stateless nature of non-caching Map-Resolver forwarding means that the Map-Reply may not be from the Map-Resolver to which the Encapsulated Map-Request was sent unless the target Map-Resolver offers caching (Section 4.4).
+- o An immediate Negative Map-Reply (with action code of "forwardnative", 15-minute TTL) from the Map Resolver if the Map Resolver can determine that the requested EID does not exist.
+The ITR saves the EID-prefix returned in the Map-Reply in its cache, marking it as non-LISP-capable and knows not to attempt LISP encapsulation for destinations matching it. - A Negative Map-Reply (with action code of "forward-native") from the Map Server that has an aggregate EID-covering the EID in the Map-Request but where the EID matches a "hole" in the aggregate.
+If the "hole" is for a LISP EID-prefix that is defined in the Map Server configuration but for which no ETRs are currently registered, a 1-minute TTL is returned.
+If the "hole" is for an unassigned part of the aggregate, then it is not a LISP EID and a 15-minute TTL is returned.
+See Section 4.2 for discussion of aggregate EID-prefixes and details of Map Server EID-prefix matching. - o A LISP Map-Reply from the ETR that owns the EID-to-RLOC mapping or possibly from a Map Server answering on behalf of the ETR.
+Note that the stateless nature of non-caching Map Resolver forwarding means that the Map-Reply may not be from the Map Resolver to which the Encapsulated Map-Request was sent unless the target Map Resolver offers caching.
+See (Section 4.4) for more details on Map Resolver message processing.